gontsa/gontsa/README.md

 ### Hi!
 I'm Fedir Gontsa.

 I'm Cartography Designer and Independent MapMaker.
-You can see examples of my work in the portfolio on [Behance](https://www.behance.net/gontsa) or my personal site [Fedir Gontsa](http://fedir.gontsa.com).
+You can see examples of my work in the portfolio on [Behance](https://www.behance.net/gontsa) or [my personal site](http://fedir.gontsa.com).
 I use in my projects only open source tools.

 Very active [OpenStreetMap volunteer](https://wiki.openstreetmap.org/wiki/User:Gontsa).
 Member of Ukraine OpenStreetMap community.